dejmedus/fav-fonts/CHECKLIST.md

 *Other*

 - [X] Your repo needs to have a robust README.md
-- [ ] Make sure that there are no errors in the developer console before submitting
+- [X] Make sure that there are no errors in the developer console before submitting (Except: `Warning: Extra attributes from the server: style` - which I assume is caused by one of my browser extensions)

 **Extras (Not Required)**

 - [ ] ~~Make your design fully responsive (small/large/portrait/landscape, etc.)~~
-- [ ] ~~Implement the light/dark mode toggle buttons~~
+- [X] Implement the light/dark mode toggle buttons
 - [ ] ~~Implement the change display icon so you can flip between a grid layout and a list layout for the font cards~~
 - [ ] ~~User creation and authentication: Add a login button to the page that allows registered users to login, or prompts new users to register.
 Once a user is authenticated, display somewhere on the page that they are logged in.~~
 - [ ] ~~Add a favorites feature with back-end persistence: one example of this would be to use cookies to point to the user's favorite list in your database.
 You'll need to add a "see favorites" button somewhere to toggle between the view of the user's favorite fonts and the searches / popularity sort.~~